 Yes!
 In fact, many Italian destinations are further inland.
 Your boat will dock at one of the port cities and you will take a short ride on a luxury coach towards your final destination.

 Will my vessel have WiFi?

-Your vessel might have WiFi, but it's not standard on all boats.
-Plus, if you are cruising the open Mediterranean, you might be far out of range of a signal.
+Your vessel will likely have WiFi, but it's not standard on all boats yet.
+River ships tend to have good connections, but if you are cruising the open Mediterranean, you might be far out of range of a signal.